Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCS/createCL_en.md

         Format: `ReplSize: <num>`

-    5. `Compressed` ( *Bool* ): Compress the collection or not, default to be false.
+    5. `Compressed` ( *Bool* ): Compress the collection or not, default to be true.

         Format: `Compressed:true|false`

     6. `CompressionType` ( *String* ): The algorithm for compressing,
-                                       default to be "snappy", can be one of the follow:
+                                       default to be "lzw", can be one of the follow:

         * "snappy": use snappy algorithm to compress.
         * "lzw": use lzw algorithm to compress.